anyswap/CrossChain-Router/tokens/cardano/README.md

 7 set config contract
 	7.1 routerAddress is mpc address
-	7.2 tokenAddress is assetId.assetName if token not ADA tokenAddress is lovelace if token is ADA
+	7.2 tokenAddress is policyId.assetName if token not ADA tokenAddress is lovelace if token is ADA
 ```